-15. Address of Facility: Historic preservation of various residential addresses/properties throughout the

-City's 9 Historic Districts, 50 Local Landmarks, and several National Register Properties.

-16. Year it was built:Varies

-17. Is the property on a local or national list and/or registered as a historic property?

-🖾 Yes 🔅 🗋 No 🔅 Don't Know

-18. Select how your project will serve Low and Moderate Income People (Choose one if applicable):

-\Box Benefit to LMI individuals (at least 51% of total beneficiaries of program must be LMI and income information must be gathered from all participants)

-□ Presumed Benefit (all individuals served in the program qualify as low income because of the type of population served, i.e.: Elderly, Severely Disabled Adults , Abused Children, Battered Spouses, Homeless Persons, Illiterate Adults , Persons with AIDS, Migrant Farm Workers.
-Income information does not have to be collected.)

-□Benefit to an area that is primarily residential and is located in an eligible census tract (at least 30.34% of residents are LMI).
+13. Address of Facility: Various properties throughout Waukesha's Historic Districts and Local Landmarks 14.
+Year it was built Various.
+All properties are at least 50 years old.
+15. Is the property on a local or national list and/or registered as a historic property? ☑ Yes □ No □ Don't Know 16.
+Select how your project will serve Low and Moderate Income People (Choose one if applicable): $\hfill\Box$ Benefit to LMI individuals (at least 51% of total beneficiaries of program must be LMI and income information must be gathered from all participants) □ Presumed Benefit (all individuals served in the program qualify as low income because of the type of population served, i.e.: Elderly, Severely Disabled Adults, Abused Children, Battered Spouses, Homeless Persons, Illiterate Adults, Persons with AIDS, Migrant Farm Workers.
+Income information does not have to be collected.) ⊠Benefit to an area that is primarily residential and is located in an eligible census tract (at least 30.34% of residents are LMI).
 See instructions for a list of eligible census tracts.)
-Provide list of census tracts:

-□ Housing units created to benefit LMI individuals or households (every CDBG funded unit must be occupied by and LMI individual or household)

-\Box Jobs created to benefit LMI individuals (1 job must be created for every \$35,000 of CDBG funds invested in project; 51% of all jobs created must be for LMI individuals)

-□ Project serves residents of a NRSA and agency is a certified CBDO.
-Provide name of NRSA:

-⊠ Project addresses conditions of Slum and Blight on an Area or Spot Basis.
-Must provide designation of Slum and Blighted area from jurisdiction when contract is signed, and addresses of affected properties.

-\Box ADA Rehabilitation of a public facility or public improvement
+Provide list of census tracts: 55133202600, 55133202700, 55133202302 and 55133202500 \Box Housing units created to benefit LMI individuals or households (every CDBG funded unit must be occupied by and LMI individual or household) ☐Jobs created to benefit LMI individuals (1 job must be created for every \$35,000 of CDBG funds invested in project; 51% of all jobs created must be for LMI individuals) ☐ Project serves residents of a NRSA and agency is a certified CBDO.
+Provide name of NRSA: Click here to enter text. ☑ Project addresses conditions of Slum and Blight on an Area or Spot Basis.
+Must provide designation of Slum and Blighted area from jurisdiction when contract is signed, and addresses of affected properties. \square ADA Rehabilitation of a public facility or public improvement \boxtimes Historic Preservation of residential or commercial properties.
+Must be designated on a spot slum and blight basis or homeowner or business must qualify as low income.

-19. Describe the need filled for your program or project.
+17. Describe the need filled for your program or project.

-The LCP&R program is designed to assist historic property owners with the proper care and repair/restoration of these valuable community assets so that they continue to provide for local business, industrial, and housing needs in the oldest areas of the City.
+The LCP&R program is designed to assist historic property owners with the proper care, repair, and restoration of these valuable community assets so that they continue to provide for local business, industrial, and housing needs in the oldest areas of the City.
 Many of the Historic properties also fall within the 'LMI Eligible Areas' as identified by Waukesha County.
-These homes are attractive to lower income and first time homebuyers because they are usually smaller, on smaller lots, and are often in need of repairs.
-Landmark properties are required to obtain a Certificate of Appropriateness from the Landmarks Commission before beginning any exterior work on a landmark.
-Special requirements to maintain the Historic look and feel of the property usually require the use of special materials and construction techniques, which add cost to a project.
+These homes are attractive to lower income and first-time homebuyers because they are usually smaller, on smaller lots, and are often in need of repairs.
+Landmark properties are required to obtain a Certificate of Appropriateness from the Landmarks Commission before beginning any exterior work on a Local Landmark or Historic District property.
+Special requirements to maintain the Historic look and feel of the property usually necessitate the use of special materials and construction techniques, which add cost to a project.
 These funds offer a source of relief to the historic property owners in the City to maintain their properties appropriately and protect these cultural resources in the community.
 Owners also are required to reinvest their own money in their property in addition to any LCP&R monies given from the Landmarks Commission.
-If we don't receive CDBG funding, there is no other alternate source of funding for this crucial program that we are aware of and it is our belief that without this assistance many properties may not undertake these important repair and maintenance projects.
+If Landmarks doesn't receive CDBG funding, there is no other alternate source of funding for this crucial program that we are aware of and it is our belief that without this assistance many properties may not undertake these important repair and maintenance projects.
 Entire building exterior repairs are eligible; repairs to roofs, chimneys, gutters, windows, paint, siding, doors, porches and foundation, et al are acceptable.